exafmm/pyexafmm/README.md

 The goal of PyExaFMM is to develop a highly performant implementation of the particle FMM that is written in Python.
 The utility of FMM algorithms are hindered by their relatively complex implementation, especially for achieving high-performance.
-PyExaFMM is particle KIFMM [1], written in pure Python with some extensions.
+PyExaFMM is a particle kernel-independent FMM based on [1], written in pure Python with some extensions.
 Representing a compromise between portability, east of use, and performance.
+Optimisations are currently implemented  using Numba, Numpy, and Multiprocessing.
+However the vision of the project is to eventually provide optimisations taking advantage distributed and heterogenous computing environments, and to scale from desktops to HPC clusters.

 ## Install

-Build from source, and install locally insta a Conda/Miniconda environment
+Build from source, and install locally into a Conda/Miniconda environment

 ```bash
 # Clone repository